The Goldcoats

 Gold Coats, circa 1965?

-Back Row (l-r) Unidentifed PFC, SP/4 William A. Sherertz, SP/4 Gerald Davison, PFC David Presberg - Front Row (l-r) SP/4 Lenny Mastrogiovanni, PFC Pfeifer, PFC Joe Sabato
+Back Row (l-r) PFC Ron Wegrzyn, SP/4 William A. Sherertz, SP/4 Gerald Davison, PFC David Presberg - Front Row (l-r) SP/4 Lenny Mastrogiovanni, PFC Pfeifer, PFC Joe Sabato

 USMA Academic Computer Center Staff, 1967